kosi-libs/Kodein/README.md

 A factory function is a function that takes an argument of a defined type and that returns an object of the binded type.
 Each time you need an instance of the binded type, the function will be called.

-For example, here is a binding that creates a new `Dice` entry each time the IoC container needs a `Dice` instance, according to a given `Int` representing the number of sides:
+For example, here is a binding that creates a new `Dice` entry each time the you need a `Dice` instance, according to a given `Int` representing the number of sides:

 ```kotlin
 bind<Dice>() with factory { sides: Int -> RandomDice(sides) }